 Per the U.S. Department of Transportation, compensation is based on the price of your tickets and how long the bump delays you.
 If you’re rebooked on a flight that is less than an hour later, no compensation is required.
 If your new flight is one to two hours (one to four on international flights), you will get 200% of the one-way fare (up to $675).
 If your delay is two or more hours (four or more on international flights), or canceled all together, you’ll get 400% of the one-way fare (up to $1,350).

-Alaska Airlines: There’s a 10% discount for Mileage Plan members who have lost someone in their immediate family.
+Alaska Airlines: There’s a 10% discount off the lowest priced fare available for Mileage Plan members who have lost someone in their immediate family.
 Travel must happen within seven days of booking the flight and tickets must be booked by phone.

 Allegiant Airlines: Bereavement fares are not offered by Allegiant Airlines.